The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

   - date: 2024-07-18T12:28:53.078Z
     message: Initial changes for 7.01 WAR
 ---
-# Final Fantasy 14: Endwalker guide for Warrior
+# Final Fantasy 14: Dawntrail guide for Warrior

 By Mox Xinmagar & The Happy Team of Warriors\
 @Balance Discord